LidiyaKocherzhuk/Furniture_Shop/REDME.md

     "migrationsDir": "src/migration"
   }
 }
 ```

-After that we run the script.
-It will create our tables;
-### `npm run migration:run`

 -------
-Also we go to client side
+After we go to client side
 ### `cd client`

-In the project directory, you can run:
+And install npm dependencies.
+### `npm install`

+Also we run the command:

 ### `npm run build`
 For building our client part to general part